kyragit/Auto-DND/project_goals.md

 - UI:
     - Don't make the UI a nightmare.
 Different panels should do different things, and it should be clear where a particular button is without having to check.

+## TODO

+- a more modular way of doing class bonuses. maybe defining stat modifiers for every level?
+- Working proficiencies
+    - Find a way to handle generic proficiencies (e.g. Performance(Dance))